enfiskutensykkel/ssd-gpu-dma/README.md

 Repeating the requirements from the section above, you should make sure that you use a processor that supports [PCIe peer-to-peer], and that you have a GPU with [GPUDirect] support.
 Remember to [disable the IOMMU](#disable-iommu).
-If you are not using CUDA, it is recommended that you leave the IOMMU on.
+If you are not using CUDA (or any other third-party stuff), it is recommended that you leave the IOMMU on.

 Loading and unloading the driver is done as follows:
 ```